 You will generally be released on your own recognizance after being in jail for eight (8) hours.
 This eight (8)-hour period does not begin until after you are transported to the county jail in West Palm Beach.
 This is not always exact because it depends on how busy the jail is.
 If the jail is very busy, it may take a little bit longer for the de-booking process.
 This also assumes that there is only a misdemeanor DUI arrest with no other charges.
 If there are other charges, a bond may have to be posted before you are released, or you may have to be First Appeared before a Judge the next morning to determine a bond in your case.

 If your car is towed after you are arrested in Palm Beach Gardens, your car will be towed to an impound lot by Kauff’s towing and generally transported to their impound lot in West Palm Beach.
-You can contact them to confirm the location at (800) 432-7182.
 You should be given paperwork that indicates where your car is located, but sometimes it gets lost at the jail.
-You can call the Palm Beach Gardens Police Department’s non-emergency number to confirm where your car was towed at (561)799-4445.
-When you go to the impound lot to retrieve your car, you will have to pay the towing and storage costs as well as presenting identification that you are the owner of the car.
+You can call the Palm Beach Gardens Police Department’s non-emergency number to confirm where your car was towed.
+When you go to the impound lot to retrieve your car, you will have to pay the towing and storage costs as well as present identification that you are the owner of the car.

-If you are arrested in Palm Beach Gardens for a DUI, you'll need help.
+If you are arrested in Palm Beach Gardens for a DUI, you need help.
 Do not be embarrassed to ask for help.
 Do not risk the potential consequences of a DUI.
-Your life, freedom and ability to drive are too valuable to lose.
+Your life, freedom, and ability to drive are too valuable to lose.
 Hire an experienced Palm Beach Gardens DUI lawyer.
-At Keller, Melchiorre & Walsh, we are based in northern Palm Beach County with our main office right up the street from Palm Beach Gardens in Jupiter.
-We have handled thousands of DUI cases and are in the Palm Beach Gardens Courthouse nearly every week, and our goal is to make the difference in your case.
+At Keller, Melchiorre & Walsh, we are based in northern Palm Beach County, with our main office right up the street from Palm Beach Gardens in Jupiter.
+We have handled thousands of DUI cases and are in the Palm Beach Gardens Courthouse nearly every week, and our goal is to make a difference in your case.
 Call us for a free consultation to see how we can help you.